jamesgray007/hoai-course/README.md

-# 🚀 Hands-on AI for Leaders: 30-Day Sprint
+# 🚀 Hands-on AI for Leaders

 > **Build AI workflows and agents that automate workflow bottlenecks and save 10+ hours/week**